smartwinnr/site-smartwinnr/site/content/_index.md

 <div class="ml-container padding50">
   <div class="row ml-margin-bottom20">
     <div class="col-lg-4 col-md-4 col-sm-6 col-xs-12">
-      <h2 class="ml_text_bold">Ready to double your sales numbers?</h2>
+      <h2 class="ml_text_bold">Ready to empower your sales teams with latest information from their mobile devices?</h2>
-      <h4>Schedule a demo with our team to see how SmartWinnr can drive sales productivity in your organization.
-Or talk to us about your challenges and if SmartWinnr can help.</h4>
+      <h4>Schedule a demo to see SmartWinnr in action and how it brings everything together.</h4>
       <p class=" ml-margin-top20">
         <a class="ml-button-blue ml-margin-top20 pull-left" href="/request-demo">Request demo</a>
         <a class="ml-button-blue ml-margin-top20 pull-right" href="/request-demo">Free Consultance</a>